 "Confidential commercial information" is information that an organization has taken steps to protect from disclosure, where such disclosure would facilitate a competitor in the market to use or exploit the information against the business interest of the organization causing significant financial loss.
-The particular computer program or business process an organization uses, such as a modeling program, or the details of that program or business process be confidential may commercial information.
-Where confidential commercial information can be readily separated from other information subject to an access request, the organization should redact confidential commercial the information and make available the non-confidential information, to the extent that such information constitutes personal information of the individual concerned.
-Organizations may deny or limit access to the extent that it is not practicable to separate the personal information from the confidential commercial information and where granting access would reveal organization's the own confidential commercial information as defined above, or where it would reveal confidential commercial the information of another organization that is subject to an obligation of confidentiality.
+The particular computer program or business process an organization uses, such as a modeling program, or the details of that program or business process may be confidential commercial information.
+Where confidential commercial information can be readily separated from other information subject to an access request, the organization should redact the confidential commercial information and make available the non-confidential information, to the extent that such information constitutes personal information of the individual concerned.
+Organizations may deny or limit access to the extent that it is not practicable to separate the from personal information confidential commercial information and where granting access would reveal the organization's confidential commercial information as defined above, or where it would reveal confidential commercial the information of another organization that is subject to an obligation of confidentiality.